 Refund procedures for unused printed postage, postage purchased but not printed, and postage lost due to postage evidencing system failure varies by product category.
 See 9.0 for refund procedures.

-Mailpieces bearing shortpaid postage are those for which the total postage and fees affixed are less than the postage required for the applicable price and any extra services fees.
-Mailpieces bearing unpaid IBI are those for which the mailer has not paid the postage or additional fees due to the lack of affixed postage, the use of counterfeited, replicated, duplicated, falsified, otherwise modified IBI, or IBI with zero value.
+Mailpieces with a postage discrepancy are those for which the total postage and fees affixed are not equal to the postage required for the applicable price and any extra services fees as determined by current, at the time of mailing, Postal Service prices.
+Postage discrepancies include no postage paid, or the use of counterfeited, replicated, duplicated, falsified, otherwise modified postage or postage with zero value.

 Mailers may print a date correction or additional postage indicium directly on the mailpiece or on a USPS-approved label under the following conditions.

-a.
-A date correction indicium is required for any mailpiece not deposited by the date of mailing in the indicium.
+- A date correction indicium is required for any mailpiece not deposited by the date of mailing in the indicium.
 Only one date correction indicium is permitted on a mailpiece.
 For all postage evidencing systems except PC Postage systems, a date correction must show the actual date of deposit and zero postage value (“0.00”).
 Place the date correction as follows:

-1. On letter-size mail, place the date correction on the nonaddress side in the upper right corner or on the address side in the lower left corner.
+- On letter-size mail, place the date correction on the nonaddress side in the upper right corner or on the address side in the lower left corner.

-2. On flat-size mail or parcels, place the date correction next to the original indicium, except when applied by an ink jet printer on barcoded flats.
+- On flat-size mail or parcels, place the date correction next to the original indicium, except when applied by an ink jet printer on barcoded flats.

-b.
-Indicia for additional postage on shortpaid mailpieces must equal the total amount of required postage.
+- Indicia for additional postage on shortpaid mailpieces must equal the total amount of required postage.

 The mailing date in meter indicia must meet the format standards in this section.
 The year must be represented by all four digits or by the last two digits.
 Mailers may print the indicia directly onto mailpieces or onto separate labels or tape affixed to mailpieces.
 The mailing date format used in the indicia is also subject to the following conditions.

-3. All mailpieces prepared with the indicia printed on nonadhesive paper (e.g., computer printer paper) and affixed to the mailpiece or used as part of an insert in a window envelope.
+- All mailpieces prepared with the indicia printed on nonadhesive paper (e.g., computer printer paper) and affixed to the mailpiece or used as part of an insert in a window envelope.

 The date or period when mailers may deposit or present metered mail for mailing is controlled by the mailing date in the indicia under the following conditions.

-a.
-Complete Date.
+- Complete Date.
 Mailpieces bearing a complete date in the indicia must be deposited or presented on that date, except that pieces entered after the day‘s last scheduled collection from the Post Office or collection box may bear the actual date of entry or the date of the next scheduled collection from the Post Office or collection box.
 When authorized by USPS, presort mail accepted after midnight may bear the previous day‘s date.
 If the mailer knows that the mail is not to be deposited or presented on the date in the indicia, the mailer must use a date correction indicium under 4.5.1.

-b.
-Month and Year.
+- Month and Year.
 Mailpieces bearing only the month and year in the indicia may be deposited or presented for mailing on any day during the month shown in the indicia and through the third day of the following month.

-c.
-No Date.
+- No Date.
 Mailpieces bearing no date in the indicia may be deposited or presented for mailing on any date.

-Mailers must deposit or enter mailpieces with metered or PC Postage indicia according to the following conditions.
+Mailers must deposit or enter mailpieces with metered or PC Postage indicia according to the following conditions:

-a.
-Mailers may deposit Priority Mail Express, Flat Rate Priority Mail, Priority Mail weighing one pound or less, single-piece price First-Class Mail, single-piece price Media Mail, and single-piece price Library Mail items with a metered or PC Postage indicia at any postal facility, preferably within the area of the customer's local Post Office.
-Mailers may also deposit zone-priced Priority Mail pieces at any postal facility, provided the postage affixed to each mailpiece is calculated to include the amount due as specified in 4.3.1, taking into account the weight, shape, and the zone from the ZIP Code of the office where the mailpiece is deposited to the ZIP Code of the destination address.
+- Mailers may deposit Priority Mail Express (including Flat Rate), Priority Mail (including Flat Rate), retail First-Class Mail, First-Class Package Service — Retail, retail Media Mail, Library Mail, and USPS Retail Ground with a postage evidencing indicia at any Postal Service facility, preferably near the customers’ local Post Office.
+Zone-priced pieces must have postage affixed to each mailpiece that is calculated to include the amount due as specified in 4.3.1, taking into account the weight and the zone from the ZIP Code of the office where the mailpiece is deposited to the ZIP Code of the destination address.

-[1-26-14] Permit imprint mailings must contain at least 200 pieces or 50 pounds of mail, except:
+Permit imprint mailings must contain at least 200 pieces or 50 pounds of mail, except:

-b.
-An occasional First-Class Mail mailing may contain fewer than 200 pieces if from a mailer whose total daily mailings are not much more than 200 pieces but who, to cooperate with the Post Office, presents a part of that mail early in the day.
+- An occasional First-Class Mail mailing may contain fewer than 200 pieces if from a mailer whose total daily mailings are not much more than 200 pieces but who, to cooperate with the Post Office, presents a part of that mail early in the day.

-c.
-A mailing may contain fewer than 200 pieces if it is the completion of a large mailing extending over 2 or more consecutive days and the mailer includes an explanation on the accompanying postage statement.
+- A mailing may contain fewer than 200 pieces if it is the completion of a large mailing extending over 2 or more consecutive days and the mailer includes an explanation on the accompanying postage statement.